GramThanos/StrongMonkey/php/README.md

  - [JavaScript functions](#javascript-functions)

-## StrongMonkey Object
+### StrongMonkey Object
-Create a StrongMonkey object which can later be used to communicate with the StrongKey FIDO2 Server
+Create a StrongMonkey object which can later be used to communicate with the FIDO2 Server

 ```php
 new StrongMonkey(string $hostport, integer $did, string $protocol, string $authtype, string $keyid, string $keysecret) : StrongMonkey